christopherdoane/clojure-sample-cli-infix-calculator/README.md

 ![pic of some sample input](resources/usage.png)

+You can run the tests via `lein test`.

-This doesn't handle parentheses, PEMDAS etc.
+This project does not handle parentheses, PEMDAS etc as demonstrated in the tests.

 ## License